 The financial statements of the Company's foreign subsidiaries are translated in accordance with SFAS No. 52, "Foreign Currency Translation."
 The determination of functional currency is based on the subsidiaries' relative financial and operational independence from the Company.
 Foreign currency exchange gains or losses for certain wholly owned subsidiaries are credited or charged to the accompanying consolidated statements of operations since the functional currency of the subsidiaries is the U.S. dollar.
 Foreign currency transaction gains or losses are credited or charged to the accompanying consolidated statements of operations as incurred.
-Gains and losses from foreign currency translation related to entities whose functional currency is their local currency are credited or charged to the accompanying consolidated balance sheets.
+Gains and losses from foreign currency translation related to entities whose functional currency is their local currency are credited or charged to the accumulated other comprehensive income (loss) account, included in stockholders' equity in the accompanying consolidated balance sheets.